acmpesuecc/Simple_Algos/TREE + HEAP = TREAP/readme.md

 It's just a Randomised Binary Search Tree .
 Each Node in a Treap has a key value ( BST Property ) and a Random priority value which follows the  Heap property (Max or Min) !!

 <br>
-<b> Functions to Implement assuming Max Heap Property. </b
+<b> Few Functions that can be implemented assuming Max Heap Property. </b

 <ol>